sebastianlpdb/homelike/README.md

 5. Restructure some views as components
 6. Fix bootstrap-grid.min.css path in index.html
 7. Webpack is inside the application since it was created using `create-react-app`.
 I've only ejected the app using `npm run eject` and webpack appears.
-8. Adding the information about the owner, I only found the email, but reading the API there are more fields.
+8. When I was adding the information about the owner, I only found the email, but reading the API there are more fields.
 I think something happend with the graphql resolver but during it's out of the scope and the lack of time I leave it right there.
-9.
+9. Installed `react-loading` to get a nice loading component